loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- What aspect of your job you would like more help or coaching?
+- What aspects of your work would you like more or less direction from me?

+- What do you think I should know about the project, but might not?

-- What can I do for you that I'm not?
+- What is something I could do better?
+What feedback do you have for me?

-- Do you think that you receive enough feedback?
-Is feedback helpful for your personal development?
-What can I do to help you get the feedback you want?

 ## Career development

-- During this meeting you’ve mentioned that you’d like to pursue X. What steps can you take toward that before our next 1-on-1?
+- What are two to three new skills you’d like to learn on the job?
+What about those skills interests you?

-- What do you want to be doing in 5 years?
-10 years?
-3 years?
+- What do you want to do in your next job?

-- Where do you see your career in 1 year, 3 years?
-What can you do to make sure you reach those goals?
-How can we as HR help you to reach those goals (assuming the goals relate to the company)?
+- Who in the company would you like to learn from?
+What do you want to learn?

 ## Conversation starters

-- Who do you really admire?
-Why?
-(People often admire those they want to become)

-- What's something I don't know, but should?

-- What do you like to do in your free time?
-What are your hobbies?
+- Outside of work if there is anything going on, Is there anything you’d like to talk about?

+- Tell me about your week – what’s it been like?

+- How was your weekend?

 ## Job satisfaction

+- What do you like the least?

-- What’s your No. 1 problem right now?
-How are you feeling about it?
+- How are you feeling about your role?

-- What do you think you could be doing differently?
+- What did you like most/least about that?

-- If you could work on anything for the next month, what would it be?
-What makes you say that?

 ## Other

+- What’s one thing we could change about work for you that would improve your personal life?

 - What did you do for fun in the past that you haven’t had as much time for lately?

-- As a kid, what did you want to be when you grew up?

-- What’s one thing we could change about work for you that would improve your personal life?
+- What questions do you have about the project?

 ## Team and company

-- Could you tell me a little more about that?

-- Do you feel like you’re on the same page with the team?
-How often do you think you need meetings to ensure you stay that way?

-- What do you like about working here?
-What’s not fun about working here?
+- What are some ways we could improve at teamwork?
+What makes you say that?

+- What are your favorite parts about our culture?

+- What sort of resources could you use right now to make things more manageable?

 ## Work-life

-- What’s an inexpensive thing we could do to improve our office environment?

-- What could we change about work that would improve the rest of your life?

-- Is there anything that you need from me?
+- How are you feeling about work?

+- What are the most important things you will focus on before we meet next?

+- What are you doing for yourself outside of work?

 <!-- end of questions -->
 ### Key Updates 🔑